 There’s so many strategies & tips online for how to get motivated it’s easy to get stuck just reading through everyone's advice!
-Even though it seems like summers been canceled there’s still plenty of ways to stay busy & have fun!
+For example if you're struggling with Monday's in specific you can check out this fellow Ultimate Guide on beating the Monday Blues: https://ivypanda.com/blog/how-to-beat-the-monday-blues/ Even though it seems like this years been canceled there’s still plenty of waysto stay busy & have fun!
 Here at Hamelin, we’ve sorted through all the major motivational advice for you & we noticed a few recurring themes we think will be helpful.

 1.)
 First off: momentum is key, sometimes a little push is all it takes to get the ball rolling.
 Here’s an analogy: It’s like trying to clean a very messy room, if you start by envisioning all the steps involved with vacuuming, organizing those video games, sifting through the trash & folding all the clothes it can quickly spiral into a daunting & arduous endeavor.
 The best way to go about it is by starting with an easy task that’s very achievable and working from there.
 Even a small feeling of accomplishment can go a long way to picking up momentum, next thing you knowyour on your way to being noteworthy full steam ahead!